 About the scholarship

-The Carl Hahn Scholarship, launched in July 2016, is designed to enable talented young people from Volkswagen’s catchment area in Wolfsburg, Chemnitz and Zwickau to study at university with an international focus.
+The Carl Hahn Scholarship, launched in July 2016, is designed to enable talented young people from Volkswagen’s catchment area in Wolfsburg, Chemnitz and Zwickau to study at universities national or international.
 Preference is given to applicants who can demonstrate social commitment in addition to very good ‘Abitur’ grades.

 The financial situation of the student’s family is also taken into account.
 The duration of the scholarship is one year with the option of annual renewal until the end of the course.
 Regular performance records are obligatory and applicants are requested to send an informative letter of application to info@hahn-stiftung.org.